adamovicm/satellite-image-compression/README.md

 # satellite-image-compression
 Satellite Multispectral Image Compression using HEVC Standard
+Part of the source code for my Masters Project
-Masters Project - FTN UNS - September 2018
+FTN UNS - September 2018